sailscastshq/docs.sailscasts.com/docs/slipway/why-slipway.md

 ## The Problem Today

-Developers building with Sails.js and The Boring JavaScript Stack have to cobble together multiple tools:
+Deploying and operating a Sails.js app often requires separate tools for deployment, administration, debugging, and monitoring:

 - **Coolify/Dokploy** for deployment (generic, not Sails-aware)
 - **AdminJS/Forest Admin** for admin panels (separate setup, not integrated)
-- **A REPL workaround** for production debugging (no elegant Tinkerwell equivalent)
+- **A REPL workaround** for production debugging (no dedicated Sails REPL equivalent)
 - **Separate job queue monitoring** (no Horizon equivalent)
 - **Multiple dashboards** for different concerns